Book an Open DayGet info and updates

 This module provides knowledge of the major hazards for chemical engineering industry, both on-site, and to the surrounding and wider environment.
 You will gain the skills to apply a range of analysis and safety management techniques to enable safe operation of chemical processes.

-This module aims to provide you with the necessary knowledge and technical skills to address global issues regarding to improved sustainability such as clean energy and clean industrial practice.
+This module aims to provide students with the necessary knowledge and technical skills to address global issues regarding to improved sustainability such as clean energy and clean industrial practice.

 In this module you will learn about process control focused on dynamic modelling and control of first and second order processes.
 For the fluid flow aspect, you will learn about the flow of compressible fluids/gases for adiabatic and isentropic processes.